 As a Brisbane Motivational speaker I get quite a few speaking jobs around the subjects of resilience, motivation, and accountability.

-Coming from a sales focused and sporting background I would have to say that motivational speaking topics are my favorite.
+Coming from a sales focused and sporting background I would have to say that motivational speaking topics are my favourite.

 Personal motivation is important to achieving almost all of our personal and professional goals.
 Because some results do not come as good or as quick as we expect, it is easy to lose faith and be discouraged sometimes, but this article outlines 3 ways to help you stay motivated in order to achieve your set goals.